Bada Rajan

 Rajan Mahadevan Nair (1952 21 September 1983), popularly known in the Mumbai underworld by his moniker Bada Rajan (literally Elder Rajan), was an Indian mobster and underworld don from Mumbai.

 Originally from Kerala, he operated a gang active in Mumbai's eastern suburbs of Ghatkopar, Tilak Nagar and Chembur.
-On 21 September 1983, he was shot dead by the Pathan gang because he had helped Dawood Ibrahim by instructing a gang member David Pardeshi to shoot dead Amirzada from the Pathan gang.
+On 21 September 1983, he was shot dead by the Pathan gang, led by Karim Lala, because he had helped Dawood Ibrahim by instructing a gang member David Pardeshi to shoot dead Amirzada from the Pathan gang.

 Early years in crime

-Rajan lived in a slum in Ghatkopar in the east Mumbai.
-He hails from Kerala.
+Rajan Mahadevan Nair was born to a Malayali Nair family in Thrissur, Travancore-Cochin State (present-day Kerala).
+He lived in a town in Ghatkopar in the east Mumbai where Malayalis were dominant.
 He worked in a small factory in Thane.
-With mounting expenses and greed for excess money and to get the attention of his love interest, he got into the habit of stealing branded typewriters and selling them in Chor Bazaar.
+With mounting expenses and greed for excess money and to get the attention of his love interest, he got into the habit of stealing branded typewriters and selling them in the Chor Bazaar.
 Once he was accidentally arrested by a police team in search of another criminal and served imprisonment.
 When he was released, he took to full-time crime in Ghatkopar, especially black marketing of cinema tickets, spurious liquor and extortion from shopkeepers.

 After a few years, a band of daring youngsters from neighbouring Tilak Nagar were released from jail.
 They were imprisoned on the charges of cinema ticket black marketing and beating up the police who tried to stop them.
 That group was led by Rajendra Nikalje alias Chhota Rajan.
-To increase his muscle power and clout in the area, Rajan welcomed Nikalje in his gang and they both were known as Bada Rajan (Elder Rajan) and Chhota Rajan (Younger Rajan).
+To increase his muscle power and clout in the area, Rajan welcomed Nikalje in his gang and they were both known as Bada Rajan (Elder Rajan) and Chhota Rajan (Younger Rajan).
 They soon took over most of the crime in Bombay's eastern suburbs of Ghatkopar, Chembur and Tilak Nagar.